danilosavio25/yourls-search-urls/README.md

 YOURLS plugin to add additional commands to the YOURLS API.

-- search_urls_by_title - a function to search all URLs using the title field as search parameter
+- search_urls_by_title - a function to search all URLs using the title field as search parameter with pagination

 How to install this plugin
 ==========================